Facebook Pixel - PageView Event

 Supporting Beloved Pets in 2025

-In 2025, we distributed 4,985 bags of dog and cat food—totaling 79,760 pounds—and distributed them through our partner agencies across Los Angeles County, providing meals for thousands of pets.
+In 2025, we distributed 4,985 bags of dog and cat food—totaling 79,760 pounds—through our partner agencies across Los Angeles County, providing meals for thousands of pets.
 Each pound represented one less worry for a neighbor already juggling rent, utilities, and other essentials.

 Providing pet food helps stretch limited budgets and brings meaningful peace of mind.
 Families can focus on meeting critical needs without sacrificing the well-being of their beloved companions.
 The impact reaches beyond the food itself.
 It strengthens stability and preserves the bonds that make a house feel like home.